wernerjoss/grav-plugin-ipcount/README.md

 This will install the IPcount plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/ipcount`.

+Please note that GPM Installation will only be available when this Plugin has been released in the official Grav Directory, which has not been the case until now.
+So, for the time beeing, use the:

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `ipcount`.
 You can find these files on [GitHub](https://github.com/wernerjoss/grav-plugin-ipcount)